Jim Hurtubise

-James Hurtubise (December 5, 1932 – January 6, 1989) was an American race car driver who raced in USAC Champ Cars (including the Indianapolis 500), as well as sprint cars and stock cars (USAC and NASCAR).
-He was from the Buffalo suburb of North Tonawanda, New York.
-Hurtubise enjoyed a lot of success in sprint cars, champ dirt cars, and stock cars, but never achieved the success at the Indy 500 that his rookie qualifying run promised when he out qualified pole sitter Eddie Sachs by three mph, nearly breaking the 150 mph mark.
+James Ernest Hurtubise (December 5, 1932 – January 6, 1989) was an American racing driver who competed in Championship Cars, sprint cars and stock cars.
+Hurtubise enjoyed much success in sprint cars, champ dirt cars, and stock cars, and was the winner of the 1966 Atlanta 500; however, he never achieved the success at the Indianapolis 500 which his rookie qualifying run promised, when he out qualified pole-sitter Eddie Sachs by three mph, nearly breaking the 150-mph mark.

 "Herk" was a fan favorite throughout much of his career because of his fun-loving attitude and his hard driving style.

+Early racing career

+Jim Hurtubise began in the early 1950s racing his number 56 coupe alongside his brother Pete in the Sportsman class at venues in Southeastern Canada and Western New York, including Merrittville Speedway, Ontario, and Cuba Lake Raceway in Cuba, New York.
+After the 1955-56 season, Hurtubise left for California where he began racing modifieds but soon moved to sprint cars, where he became a champion on the International Motor Contest Association (IMCA) and California Racing Association circuits.

+Championship Car career

 Hurtubise raced in the USAC Championship Car series in the 1959–1968 and 1970–1974 seasons, with 97 career starts.
 He finished in the top ten 38 times, with 4 victories, in 1959 at Sacramento, 1960 at Langhorne, and 1961 and 1962 at Springfield.
 In 1964, after suffering serious burns in an accident during the Rex Mays Classic at the Milwaukee Mile, doctors asked Hurtubise how he wanted his hands shaped permanently.
-"Just make 'em so I can hold a steering wheel," he replied.

-Hurtubise died January 6, 1989 after suffering a heart attack near his home in Port Arthur, Texas.
-He was 56 years old.
-He is interred at Crown Hill Cemetery in Indianapolis.

-Indianapolis 500
+Hurtubise told them to pin his hands so he could hold a beer can, knowing that if he "could hold a beer can, (he) could hold a steering wheel."
+Hurtubise would later be awarded the Ralph DePalma award for overcoming his injuries to return to racing.

 Hurtubise ran in ten Indianapolis 500 races between 1960 and 1974.
-His best finish was a 13th in 1962.
+His best finish was a thirteenth in 1962.
 Hurtubise was named the 1960 Indianapolis 500 Rookie of the Year.